mushanshitiancai/vscode-paste-image/README.md

     Defalut is `${imageSyntaxPrefix}${imageFilePath}${imageSyntaxSuffix}`.

-- `pasteImage.askForFileName`
+- `pasteImage.showFilePathConfirmInputBox`

-    Enabling this `boolean` setting will make Paste Image ask you to confirm the file name.
-This is useful if you want to change the filename of the image you are currently pasting, e.g. to use telling names instead of just a time stamp.
+    Enabling this `boolean` setting will make Paste Image ask you to confirm the file path(or file name).
+This is useful if you want to change the file path of the image you are currently pasting.
+Default is `false`.

+- `pasteImage.filePathConfirmInputBoxMode`

+    - `fullPath`: show full path in inputBox, so you can change the path or name.
+Defautl value.
+    - `onlyName`: show only file name in inputBox, so it's easy to change name.

 ## Config Example